comfortable, cozy and quintessential

 Cabbage Palm Suite: While the smallest of the Salem House rooms, Cabbage Palm is nevertheless, a large room containing a queen size artist-made mesquite tall post bed, a leather chaise lounge, a 19th Century French armoire, as well as a table with two comfortable chairs.
 Cabbage Palm has its own private porch facing a wooded area with a bird feeder.
 It features a claw foot tub and shower accessory.

 The Wildflower Cottage dates from the 19th Century and was part of the original plantation.
-It sleeps up to 4 people in an artist-made wrought iron canopy bed and a click-clack sofa that converts to a double bed.
+It sleeps 2 people in an artist-made wrought iron canopy bed.
 The Wildflower features a large back porch with a swing and a glider and a small front porch with a rocking chair.
 We recommend this cottage for the bride and groom at our wedding events as it is our most private accommodation.
 The Wildflower is next to the start of the nature trail and not far from the spring.

 The Wildflower Cottage was built at the same time as the original Nicholson House and includes the same handmade bricks in the foundation that are found in the walls of the house.
 Famously known as “the Smokehouse”, back in the day before refrigeration, meat was salted and smoked to preserve it.
 The meat was hung from the rafters with bear grass and smoked with hickory for two to three days or longer.
 It’s now a comfy cozy suite with privacy and an amazing view of the natural spring.